Wasserstein Flow Matching: Generative modeling over families of distributions: Results

-We first demonstrate our flow matching framework between measures of Gaussian distributions on a synthetic and real datasets.
-For comparable baselines in each scenario, we construct two simpler flow matching approaches for Gaussian generation: (1) \emph{Frobenius FM}, which concatenates the mean and covariances values, and trains on $\dot{\Sigma}_t^{{\rm{E}}}$ with respect to the squared-Frobenius norm, and (2) BW-FM (Euclidean), which tries to match $\dot{\Sigma}^{{\rm E}}_{t}$ but still under the BW geometry (and not a concatenated geometry).
+We first demonstrate our flow matching framework between measures of Gaussians on synthetic and real datasets.
+For comparable baselines in each scenario, we construct two simpler flow matching approaches for Gaussian generation: (1) \textit{Frobenius FM}, which concatenates the mean and covariances, and trains on $\dot{\Sigma}_t^{{\rm{E}}}$ (equation \eqref{eq:sigt_dot_euclidean}) with respect to the squared-Frobenius norm, and (2) BW-FM (Euclidean), which tries to match $\dot{\Sigma}^{{\rm E}}_{t}$ but still under the BW geometry.

-In all cases, we assess the quality of the learned flows by computing the the minimum distance between each generated Gaussian and the dataset using the (squared) $2$-Wasserstein distance.
-Notably, the flows generated by Frobenius FM and BW-FM (Euclidean) do not strictly adhere to the geometry of the Bures-Wasserstein manifold, requiring synthesized covariance matrices to be artificially projected onto the space of positive semi-definite (PSD) matrices via eigenvalue truncation.
+In all cases, we assess the quality of the learned flows by computing the the minimum distance between each generated Gaussian and the dataset using the (squared) $2$-Wasserstein distance; see \cref{tab:bw_metrics}.
+Notably, the flows generated by Frobenius FM and BW-FM (Euclidean) do not strictly adhere to the geometry of the Bures-Wasserstein manifold, requiring synthesized covariance matrices to be projected onto the space of PSD matrices.
 In contrast, the Riemannian BW-FM algorithm consistently produces valid and accurate results across all dimensions and datasets.